 Explain your CAC/LTV

 Investors in a growth round will pay close attention to your ability to produce revenue and profit.
-They will thoroughly examine your cost of acquiring customers and the value they bring to your business.
+They will thoroughly examine your cost of acquiring customers and the value they bring to your startup.
 Questions you may face include:

 - Which marketing channels are most effective for you and how can you prove it?